 As for his service in the War of 1812, Briggs wrote that "it seems travel was slow, and peace was declared before he got very far from home, so he returned home and never had a chance to show his spirit for America again."

 In 1852, when Church was 102, the Baltimore and Ohio Railroad opened, using the upper valley of Fish Creek as part of its passage across the mountains.
-Railroad officials were told of the Churches and excitedly offered them an observation car to take them through to Wheeling.
+Railroad officials were told of the Churches and excitedly offered them an observation car to take them to Wheeling.

 "Henry and Hannah could be seen any nice day sitting on the porch of their log cabin," Briggs wrote.
 "Often, Henry would be sighted mowing in the fields with a scythe.
 They were then the oldest couple in the state," which included all of Virginia, from the Atlantic to the Ohio River.

-The Churches lived together 82 years and raised eight children, all of whom enjoyed long lives, though not as long as their parents.
+The Churches lived together for 82 years and raised eight children, all of whom enjoyed long lives, though not as long as their parents.
 Mrs. Church died on July 27, 1860, and Mr. Church followed her less than two months later.

 Sign up for a FREE copy of West Virginia Explorer Magazine in your weekly email.
 Sign me up!